Consensys/doctools.template-site/docs/contribute/fix-cicd-errors.md

     These errors mean the two links in `./docs/index.md` to the `consensys.net` site don't work because the server has issues.
     The `503` code means `Service Unavailable`.

+!!! note

+    If your link is working but doesn't pass the `linkchecker` job, you can bypass the check by adding `<!-- markdown-link-check-disable-next-line -->` to the line above the link.

 ## `markdownlint` errors

 The `markdownlint` job verifies Markdown syntax.